When in Germany… Visit a Beer Garden!

 Starkbier is, as the name suggests, a strong beer.
-It is a legal generic designation for beers in which the original wort content is over 16 °P (degrees Plato).
-The alcohol level is between 5% and 10%.
-Most of them are seasonal.
+It is a legally recognised generic designation for beers with an original wort content of over 16 °P (degrees Plato).
+The alcohol content typically ranges between 5% and 10%, and most Starkbiere are brewed seasonally rather than year-round.

 Lent, that solemn season of fasting and reflection, once posed a unique challenge for the monks of southern Germany.
 Solid food was restricted, but liquid was fair game.
 And so, with typical Bavarian ingenuity and inspiration, the monks of the Paulaner order in Munich began brewing a special beer: one that was not only strong in alcohol but also hearty, nourishing, and full of sustaining goodness.